kerski/pbi-dataops-template/README.md

 -  <a href="https://docs.microsoft.com/en-us/cli/azure/install-azure-cli" target="_blank">Azure CLI</a> installed.

--  <a href="https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2" target="_blank">PowerShell 7</a> installed.
-If you are using Windows 10 or 11, this should be installed already.
-For the purposes of the instructions I'm going to use PowerShell ISE to run a PowerShell script.
+-  <a href="https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.2" target="_blank">PowerShell Core</a> and <a href="https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_windows_powershell_5.1?view=powershell-5.1" target="_blank">PowerShell for .NET Framework (5.1)</a>.
+PowerShell for .NET Framework is used for testing given that the SqlServer Module for PowerShell does not work for .NET Core (as of Jan.
+2023).

 -   <a href="https://desktop.github.com/" target="_blank">GitHub desktop</a> installed.

--   Power BI Desktop installed on device executing these steps.
+-   Power BI Desktop installed on device executing these steps. *Please do not include from the Microsoft store as this does not make it compatible with pbi-tools (as of Jan.
+2023)*

 ### Azure DevOps